 Don’t get burned out.
 Trust me, it’s easy to get burned out if you go too much too fast.
 It happened to me early on.
 I had to take a break from prepping.

-Keep the big picture clear in the forefront of your mind.
-You’re building a safety net for yourself and the ones you care about most.
+Keep the big picture clear in your mind.
+You’re building a safety net for yourself and those you care about.
 This will take time to complete, so plan for the long hall.
 Following a well thought out plan prevents burnout, paralysis, and panic.
 Regular steps toward a realistic goal will achieve long term success.
 There is no end to learning skills, practicing techniques, or filling gaps and adding depth to essential supplies – take the time to set a reasonable pace.

 With a plan and consistency, you can be ready to face any concern.
 Good luck!